Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Details of Benchmark Models

 \section{Details of Benchmark Models}

-We developed two classical models (GNN and EQGNN), three quantum models (QGNN, EQGNN, and QCL), five hybrid classical-quantum models (CQCL, 3 QCGCL variants, and QRGCL with $RX+H$ encoding) (see Table \ref{tab:benchmark}), and the classical counterpart of QRGCL, i.e., CRGCL (see Table \ref{tab:classical_vs_quantum}).
+We developed two classical models (GNN and EGNN), three quantum models (QGNN, EQGNN, and QCL), five hybrid classical-quantum models (CQCL, 3 QCGCL variants, and QRGCL with $RX+H$ encoding) (see Table \ref{tab:benchmark}), and the classical counterpart of QRGCL, i.e., CRGCL (see Table \ref{tab:classical_vs_quantum}).
+This section provides comprehensive architectural specifications and training configurations for each benchmark, ensuring reproducibility.